 If TLS is detected, the message is delivered securely all the way to the mail server.
 The message is decrypted at the mail server and is sent to the recipient's mailbox unencrypted with no password requirement.
 The message is marked with the RPost banner and is clearly identified as being “transmitted encrypted”.

-Other encryption options, such as Message Level Encryption and related settings, can be further configured in the Security section of the Advanced Settings Panel.
+Other encryption options, such as Message Level Encryption as well as Registered™ Encryption and related settings, can be further configured in the Security section of the Advanced Settings Panel.